CCCMcluster/CCCM-IM-handbook/_sources/part1/communication.md

 Introduction....

 ## How to write about numbers
-When preparing to write up an analysis, it is important to reflect on the following considerations:
+When preparing to write up an analysis, it is important to first consider the following:
 **Determine your objectives.** Is the intention to inform or update a group on recent activities?
 Is it to provide insight on a particular topic?
 Is it to change peoples understanding or decisions on an particular operational issue?
 Is it to engage with people to gather feedback or to take action?
 **Identify your target audience.** What group or groups are you targeting with the above objectives?
 You will need to tailor the language(non technical experts may not be familiar with technical language), length (shorter messages may be more suitable for general public consumption) and style (different audiences have different lenses in which they will consume and interpret your message).